 We're all for descending into an Amazon black hole, but if you're interested in the more utilitarian side of the site's beauty devices, look to this list.
-We've rounded up 10 tried-and-true beauty gadgets, from beauty spatulas to ice rollers, which might sound a little exotic at first, but that editors and Amazon reviewers promise are actually extremely useful.
+We've rounded up 15 tried-and-true beauty gadgets, from beauty spatulas to ice rollers, which might sound a little exotic at first, but that our editors promise are actually extremely useful.

 Whether you compulsively clean your makeup brushes or are trying to be better about that, this adorable mini washboard deserves a place in your medicine cabinet.
 The product sits on two of your fingers, like a puppet.
 Pop it on, then apply some gentle cleanser ($13) or brush cleaner ($16) to your brushes, and get scrubbing.
 The washboard polishes the bristles better than your fingers can; plus it leaves your hands wrinkle-free when you're finished.
 (Just bear in mind that the scrubber is teensy, so it works best with eye makeup and smaller face brushes.)

 An ice roller, you ask?
 Associate editor Victoria swears by this energizing little device, which works to de-puff and revitalize sleepy skin.
 "Facialist Kerry Benjamin used this on me, and I was like I want this," Victoria told me.
 And there it was, available on Amazon.
 Victoria keeps in the freezer and runs it across her face in the mornings to refresh her skin and minimize under-eye bags.